-In the upcoming online sale “Made in America” for the first time bids will start from just $50.
+In the online sale “Made in America” bids started from just $50.
 If you’re new to auctions and unsure where to start, don’t be daunted.
 Art historian Elizabeth Pergam, who teaches on the Sotheby’s Institute of Art Master's programs in Art Business and Fine and Decorative Art and Design in New York, shares some advice for auction first-timers on what to look out for when buying a work of art and how to begin building your private art collection from scratch…

 I always ask very established collectors, what was the first thing they bought and do they still have it.
 Most of them do.
 Art is an investment but, given that this sale is your entrée into collecting, your real reason to buy a work has to be that you love it and want to live with it.

 The first thing to do is see what catches your eye.
 Listen to your instinct.
 Ideally you would see the work of art in person, but you can do this online as well.
 Once you’ve identified an image you’re interested in, then ask yourself, why that one?
 Look at it in comparison to something similar and identify why you find it more appealing.
 Say you’re drawn to a landscape - is that because it’s a snowy landscape or because it has figures in it?
 Once you have that instinctive response, you need to deconstruct it a little more to see why you’re attracted to that work.

 Find out as much as you can about the artist who made the work.
 Take a look at auction result databases such as Artnet or Artprice.
 You can go to a library like the Frick Art Reference Library in New York that has a subscription, if you don’t yourself.
 Do your research thoroughly.
 Check whether these works come up at auction regularly and what prices you should expect.
 Most estimates are based on past auction records so when artists have a much shorter auction record the cataloguers have a slightly harder time.
 That always represents an opportunity.